home

 Anita

 I am a member of the Centre for Urban and Community Research at Goldsmiths, Urban Photographers Association and the International Visual Sociology Association.
-I have exhibited my work widely in many (inter)national solo and group shows (click to see CV).
-I work as an Academic Support Tutor on the Masters Programme for Photojournalism and Documentary Photography at the London College of Communication (LCC).
+I have given many talks and exhibited my work widely in many (inter)national solo and group shows (click to see CV).
+I work as a Language and Academic Support Tutor on the Masters Programme for Photojournalism and Documentary Photography at the London College of Communication (LCC).
 I also support students on Art & Design Courses at University of the Arts London.
 (I also have a background in teaching and a Masters in Applied Linguistics and English Language Teaching from King's College, London).